-On the last port day of our Panama Canal cruise, we spent the day on an amazing shore excursion on Grand Cayman in the Cayman Islands.
-We were able to visit Stingray City and feed stingrays in the wild, and snorkel at a coral reef.
-Next, we visited one of the best beach clubs on Grand Cayman Island to have lunch and relax.
+On the last port day of our Panama Canal cruise on Caribbean Princess, I spent the day with my family on an amazing shore excursion on Grand Cayman in the Cayman Islands.
+We were able to visit Stingray City and feed stingrays in the wild, and then enjoy some snorkeling time at a coral reef.

 We chose the Stingray Encounter, Reef, Snorkel, Beach & Lunch shore excursion that Princess Cruises offered, for $119.95 per person.
 The entire tour was scheduled to last about six hours.

 Update: Princess has since changed their Grand Cayman shore excursion menu.
 You can see their updated Grand Cayman excursions here, including visits to Stingray City.

 I definitely wanted some beach relaxation time, I love to snorkel, and I had always wanted to get up close with stingrays, so this excursion was a no-brainer for me.